zigliad/react-night-light/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to open issues or submit pull requests.
+Feel free to open issues or submit pull requests to the [GitHub repository](https://github.com/zigliad/react-night-light).